TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: : System Architecture

-We propose an efficient 2D-3D hybrid method for terrain traversability mapping (\ours{}) to extract terrain features and generate a traversability map as the robot navigates through an unknown environment. \ours{} takes a 3D pointcloud stream from the LiDAR, an RGB camera stream from the RGB camera, and the corresponding poses of the excavator extracted from the GPS-RTK module.
-The output of our method is a global map consisting of terrain information, including semantic information, geometric information, and a final traversability score.

-The map is represented as an elevation grid map and is updated based on incoming pointclouds and RGB images.
-Internally, each grid cell in the map stores the average height value of the latest $N$ points within this cell, as well as overall information about those points like update time, slope, step height, and their semantic information.
+The terrain is represented as an elevation grid map and is updated in real-time based on incoming point clouds and RGB images.
+Internally, each grid cell in the map stores the average height value of the latest $p$ points within this cell, as well as overall information about those points like update time, slope, step height, and their semantic information.
 A traversability score is calculated for each grid cell.
-In Figure~\ref{fig:overview}, we present an overview of our approach.
-Our code is based on the open-source grid map library~\cite{fankhauser2016universal}.
+In Figure~\ref{fig:overview}, we present an overview of our perception approach.
+Our implementation is based on the open-source grid map library~\cite{fankhauser2016universal}.

-Our method is a hybrid method that combines 2D semantic and 3D geometric information.
-Most of the existing methods~\cite{geo1,voxel_classification} use 3D pointcloud or voxels to detect obstacles and classify them into different terrain types, while some methods like~\cite{semantic_mapping, semantic_only} only use 2D semantic segmentation and register terrain labels on the pointcloud.
-Combining both 2D semantic information and 3D geometric information is essential for a robust prediction.
-For example, we can use geometric information from pointclouds to detect pits or hills, while it is difficult to get such terrain information from an RGB photo.
-On the other hand, 2D semantic segmentation can provide terrain semantics through visual features.
-For example, a terrain with a flat surface indicated through LiDAR detection could still be a water puddle, or a surface with a high slope could be a small pile of dirt, which is traversable, or a rock pile, which needs to be avoided.

-There are some reasons why we choose not to use 3D segmentation methods directly on the pointcloud.
-First, it is difficult to annotate 3D data with semantic labels, while 2D labels are more accessible and easier to annotate.
-Second, 3D segmentation networks are usually heavy models and require longer inference time.
-Finally, during navigation in unstructured environments, excavator tracks could cause dust in the air, which introduces a lot of noise for the LiDAR input.
-2D RGB images have rich color and texture information and are more immune to dust.

-The rest of this section is structured as follows: We start with two components of our method, semantic mapping and geometric computation in Section~\ref{semantic} and Section~\ref{geometric}, respectively.
-We discuss how to use combined information to estimate terrain traversability in Section~\ref{trav_est}.
-We explain how we process the output traversability map and integrate it with path planning and navigation in Section~\ref{navi}.